 Breast augmentation in competitive body builders face certain challenges when considering this surgical procedure.

-On the one hand the poses which body builders strike during competition involve forceful contraction of well-developed pectoral muscles.
-This places subpectoral breast implants at a disadvantage, since the contraction of the muscle will distort the shape of the breast.
+On the one hand, the poses that bodybuilders strike during competition involve forceful contraction of well-developed pectoral muscles.
+This places subpectoral breast implants at a disadvantage since the contraction of the muscle will distort the shape of the breast.

 Often the best choice is to place the implant above the muscle and beneath the breast.
 This works best if there is a reasonable amount of natural structure in the upper breast.

-Most of my body builder patients select .
+Most of my bodybuilder patients select silicone implants.
 These implants, in general, have a more natural feel and are less likely to show rippling than saline breast implants.

 If I could offer one piece of advice to patients who enjoy bodybuilding, it would be, “Don’t go for oversize implants!”
 It is much better to have a breast that looks natural than to have one that looks like a cartoon.
 Bodybuilding is after all about glorifying the natural form of the body.